 - Specialists @132, Nelson: Mr Chris Adams does a clinic once a month at this location.
 Address: 132 Collingwood St, Nelson.
 To make an appointment call Wellington Plastic Surgery Institute (04) 801 7642.

 - Churchill Trust Hospital, Blenheim: Dr Fullarton visits here for consultations and local anaesthetic procedures.
 Phone Wellington Plastic Surgery Institute for bookings (04) 801 7642.

-- Aorangi Consulting Rooms, Palmerston North: Mr Craig MacKinnon does a clinic once a month at this location.
+- Aorangi Consulting Rooms, Palmerston North: Mr Craig MacKinnon does a clinic once or twice a month at this location.
 To make an appointment call (06) 355 1052.
 Address: 175 Grey St, Palmerston North.

 8:30am - 5pm Monday to Friday

 In most cases a GP referral is not necessary to visit our surgery.
 You will need a letter from your GP for an ACC referral.

 Our plastic, cosmetic and reconstructive surgery specialists will:

 - give you the best possible advice on appropriate procedures

 - fully discuss any proposed treatment, answer your questions, and address your concerns